 That was the last fifteen minutes of talking on Day 0 of our meditation course before we stepped into the Noble Silence for the next ten long days.
 No talking, reading, writing, music, devices, yoga or any other distractions.
 Not even making eye contact with other humans for the next 10 days.
 No alcohol or any other mind altering substances.
 It’s just you on an exclusive one-on-one with a raw and naked mind.
 Welcome to Vipassana!

 Previously, I did one 10-day course at the Twentynine Palms Center and one 6-day Vipassana self course at home.
-I was long overdue for another deep dive on-site.
+I maintained a regular meditation practice at-home, but was long overdue for another deep on-site retreat.

 The difference between New and Old Student experience at Vipassana Course